Alfresco/alfresco-keycloak-theme/README.md

 Since Keycloak supports Freemarker, [a template file](./theme/login/login.ftl) is provided along with [css styles](./theme/login/resources/css/login.css) and [images](./theme/login/resources/img) like those documented to look like the [approved designs](https://app.zeplin.io/project/57d69ef9c8a62bb604985525/screen/5a4dfb3c92a348c3fbe1c586)

+The project also includes improvements to the translated messages for the languages supported by Alfresco.

 ## Deployment of the Theme Files